• Share this on:

 Tip:

 The market for salad sets is shaped by various trends, often related to the trends for HDHT on a sector level.
-We will outline the main developments below, starting with the potential effects of the recent COVID-19 outbreak on the HDHT market.
+Key topics include wellness and sustainability.

 Wellness: slow and connected

 Wellness is a dominant consumer trend.
+Today’s consumers are actively in search of well-being, especially since the COVID-19 pandemic has made consumers more acutely aware of the importance of both their mental and physical wellness.
 In how they live and how and what they consume, consumers are making sure that they are improving their physical and mental health.

 Slow cooking and dining